 'Territory' == "$User.Territory__c" || 'Executive_ProfileId' == "$User.ProfileId"

-The first part (in purple) is to allow users to see only data where Territory in the dataset is the same with Territory of user defined in the user object.
+The first part (in purple) is to allow users to see only data where Territory in the dataset is the same as Territory of user-defined in the user object.

 The second part (in green) allows all users with Executive Profile allow to see all data, that's why we use or logic (||).